youbin-kim/hd_recall_2d_nav/README.md

 Requires numpy and pygame packages

+Run "play_game.py" and follow prompts to choose gameplay type.
-Run "gen_train_data.py" to generate training data.
-Data will be written to "game_dat.out".
+If playing the game live, data will be written to "game_dat.out".
 Format of output data is CSV where each line represents one action:

 LSENSOR, RSENSOR, USENSOR, DSENSOR, ACTION